NON-JURIED MEMBER & COMMUNITY PROGRAMMING

 Send submissions to: firstname.lastname@example.org Please specify which space you are applying for in your subject line: Application for Outside the Box Hallway or Application for Outside the Box Display Case.
 Outside the Box submissions are reviewed monthly.

 The Art Gallery of Regina is an independent, non-profit contemporary art gallery.
 Always free, our exhibitions address experiences and issues relevant to Saskatchewan and its residents.
-We welcome proposals from professional artists and guest curators that provide opportunities for audiences to have meaningful experiences, discover new perspectives or tell their stories.
-These include solo, group exhibitions and touring shows.
-The AGR strives to meet or exceed the CARFAC minimum recommended fee schedule for artists whose work is included in curated, main gallery exhibitions.
-There is no deadline for proposals; gallery staff will acknowledge your submission upon receipt.
+We are excited by artists and projects that provide opportunities for audiences to have meaningful experiences, discover new perspectives or tell their stories.